UofS-Pulse-Binfo/analyzedphenotypes/docs/contribute.rst

     ./vendor/bin/tripaltest db:seed PhenotypeSeeder

 4. Populate the materialized views by going to Administration » Tripal » Data Storage » Chado » Materialized Views and clicking "Populate" beside ``mview_phenotype`` and ``mview_phenotype_summary``.
 Finally run the Tripal jobs submitted.
+5. Create the trait content type by going to Administration » Structure » Tripal Content Types » Add Tripal Content Type.
+We suggest the following values:

+  - Chado Base Table: cvterm
+  - Use a Parent Chado cvterm?
+No. All records belong to a single controlled vocabulary.
+  - Restrict to Vocabulary: [get value from set-up ontologies page]

+6. Publish to play with trait pages and/or go checkout the admin/users tutorials!

 .. warning::